EntropyLabsAI/sentinel/README.md

 docker compose up    # Start the server and frontend
 ```

+## Examples
+Any agent can be run through Sentinel by sending a review to the `/api/review` endpoint and then checking the status of the review with the `/api/review/status` endpoint.
+Below we show an example of how to do this using curl, and then an example of how to Sentinel with AISI's Inspect framework.

+### [1] Send a review to the interface using curl

-2. [Optional] Check the server is running by sending a review to the interface via the `/api/review` endpoint:
+1. Send a review to the interface via the `/api/review` endpoint:

 ```bash
 curl -X POST http://localhost:8080/api/review \
      -H "Content-Type: application/json" \
      -d @examples/curl_example/payload.json
 ```
-3. [Optional] Check the approvals interface at http://localhost:3000 to see the review you just submitted.

-4. [Optional] You can also check the status of the review with the `/api/review/status` endpoint:
+2. Check the status of the review programmatically with the `/api/review/status` endpoint:

 ```bash
 curl http://localhost:8080/api/review/status?id=request-123
 ```
 (replacing `request-123` with the ID of the review you submitted)

-## Running Inspect AI Example
+3. Navigate to http://localhost:3000 to see the review you submitted and to approve or reject it.

+### [2] Run the Inspect example
+Inspect is an agent evaluation framework that allows you to evaluate and control agents.
+We have an example of how to use Inspect with Sentinel [here](examples/inspect_example/README.md).

 1. Make sure Inspect AI is installed in your python environment: